moeinhe83/Exercises-part-1-3/README.md

 Question ===> Write A Program That Takes A Name From The User And Performs The Following Tasks:

-A: Capitalize The first letter of the name
+A: Capitalize The First letter of the name

 B: Minimize Everything